Quick Verdict

 - Greater control over pricing and access

-- Easier to bundle with hybrid monetization
+- Easier to bundle into hybrid monetization strategies

 Transactional Video on Demand

-- Revenue fluctuates with market conditions
+- Revenue fluctuates with market and ad demand

 - Viewer experience sensitive to ad load